-Neck injuries – Most injuries in Charleston-area automobile collisions result from rear-end collisions.
+Neck injuries – Most injuries in North Charleston-area automobile collisions result from rear-end collisions.
 Neck injuries are a common injury in these accidents.
 The head whips forward and back in the classic whiplash movement.
 Injuries can be permanent, depending on the severity of the impact.

 Broken bones –Car wreck victims often suffer broken bones to the arms, legs, knees and wrists.
 The injury typically occurs when the victim braces with that part of their body immediately prior to impact.
 Some breaks can require surgery.
 It may also require weeks or months to properly heal.

 Amputation – Sometimes parts of a victim’s body are fully or partially severed as a result of the collision.
 Such injuries can require amputation.

 Car accidents often involve powerful physical forces that are capable of causing serious damage to the human body.
 This is true even in cases in which vehicle occupants are buckled in and the vehicle in which they were riding was equipped with modern safety features such as multiple airbags.
 Many people involved in severe accidents are left with life-changing injuries that will result in substantial economic and non-economic losses, making it critical for them to retain an attorney that can help make sure they obtain the compensation to which they are legally entitled.

 Here are some of the more common injuries that people can sustain in a car accident.